pelevesque/MIDI-Make/README.md

 #### dt

-Delta time (dt) sets the delta time. talk about how delta time is used...
+Delta time (dt) sets the time in MIDI pulses between MIDI events.
+Its value can be between O and 268435455.
+The default is 0.
+Although it's possible to instantiate dt to a value other than 0, usually you will start a MIDI file with a MIDI event, and not a period of time.

 ```raku
     # Set on instantiation.